9 Common Signs and Symptoms of Ketosis to Look For

 People often start the keto diet in hopes of shedding those stubborn pounds that are still hanging around.

-One of the most welcome signs of ketosis is sudden weight loss.
+One of the most welcome symptom of ketosis is sudden weight loss.

 But don’t let that fool you – it doesn’t necessarily mean it’s all from fat.